 In the semi-finals and final of the tournament, Inzamam-ul-Haq batted so hard that Imran Khan and his team won the World Cup final in Melbourne against England.
 At the time, Inzamam-ul-Haq was only 22 years old.
 Imran Khan did not use any malice in praising this young cricketer.
 He openly stated that Inzamam-ul-Haq is currently the most talented cricketer in the world.
 In the years to come, Inzamam-ul-Haq made Imran Khan’s prediction come true.

 According to former Pakistan captain Rameez Raja, “Inzamam-ul-Haq is second to none in playing positive cricket.
 Early in his career, when he took to the field to bat, he took a look at the field and developed an action plan in his mind.”
-No field setting in the world could stand in the way of Inzamam-ul-Haq formidable batting.
-Inzamam-ul-Haq, who rose to fame overnight from the 1992 World Cup.
+No field setting in the world could stand in the way of Inzamam-ul-Haq’s formidable batting.
+Inzamam-ul-Haq rose to fame overnight from the 1992 World Cup.

-Inzamam continues to impress cricket fans and the experts amazed by his batting skills.
-He proved that the innings played during the World Cup was not just a coincidence.
-He also scored two consecutive centuries in two consecutive matches of 40 over’s against Sri Lanka before the world cup.
+Inzamam continues to impress cricket fans and the experts are amazed by his batting skills.
+He proved that the innings played during the World Cup were not just a coincidence.
+He also scored two consecutive centuries in two consecutive matches of 40 overs against Sri Lanka before the world cup.
 Inzamam-ul-Haq did not look impressed with the fast bowlers at any stage of his life.

 He played countless aggressive innings against all the fast and spin bowlers in the world.
 Seeing him play, cricket fans thought of Vivian Richard as crossing the boundary line at the speed of every short shot coming out of his bat.
 So, even though he had a very gentle temperament in practical life; very few oppressive and brave batsmen like him came to the field.